Rolakeeee/BuiltByRolake/README.md

 Hi!
 I’m **Morolake Salami**, an **Embedded Systems & Hardware Engineer** and First Class graduate of Electrical & Electronics Engineering from **Covenant University**.
 I'm driven by a desire to create solutions that solves real-world problems.

-Welcome to my Github PCB portfolio
+Welcome to my Github portfolio

 ---